omerfarukteken/dvdRentalSQLProject/README.md

 The project is a presentation, for the presentation component, you will create four slides.
 Each slide will:

-Have a question
-Have a supporting SQL query needed to answer the question.
+SQL query needed to answer the question.
 Have a supporting visualization created using the final data of your SQL query that answers the question.